vadimkantorov/notionexportstatic/README.md

 - can be used for backing up Notion pages (along with child pages recursively)
 - can be used as a Static Site Generator (SSG) running in GitHub Actions and deploying to GitHub Pages for publishing Notion pages as a website with a custom domain
+- can be used as a module/function, not just from command line
 - supports three output file formats: JSON / HTML / Markdown
 - supports two output modes: single file and flat directory
 - supports downloading the assets and embedding them in the output files or in output directory
 - supports loading all options from a config in JSON format or as command-line arguments for overriding the config
 - supports specifying HTML header / footer snippets for customizing the output (Cookie Notice, Google Analytics, KaTeX rendering)
+- supports simple and versatile CSS-based customization of the HTML output
 - generates basic HTML meta og SEO tags
+- single-file HTML output mode can be used for rendering a PDF with all content from Notion workspace in a single PDF file for backup purposes

 Functions for retrieving from Notion API are based on https://github.com/MerkulovDaniil/notion4ever